druce/druce.github.io/_posts/2024-06-05-limitations-of-chatgpt.md

 Ask ChatGPT a simple question: [How many r's are there in 'cranberry'?](/assets/2024/cranberry.png).
 It often answers 2 instead of 3.

 ChatGPT can generate huge productivity gains, but can also generate huge [reputational and career risks](https://www.npr.org/2023/12/30/1222273745/michael-cohen-ai-fake-legal-cases) when it makes embarrassing mistakes.
-Professional users should consider when and why it might mess up.
+Users should understand when and why it might mess up.
 Gather round if you want to dodge a ChatGPT disaster!

 Here are more simple prompts that you might expect to work but do not: